RS-Georgia/schema/readme.md

 We have also discovered an error in the Sales Channel Types in the B2CTp2Compliance Report.
 Please update this field to  `online` and not `sportsbetting`.

+### Version 4.0.0 (07/04/2021) Release Candidate
+Version 4.0 adds a number of new reports that are not required for regulatory purposes but for compliance and service needs.
+These are **monthly reports** and should not impact the other compliance reports in any way.

+#### B2CTpXSmryOperation Report
+This monthly report is intended to calculate our service fees with opertors as well as capture some other performance indicators that are needed to consolidate the daily reports.
+All data is required in cumulative format (ie totals), except for the opening  and closing balance figures.

+#### Forecasted Release
+Version 4 shall be implemented before the end of April 2021 and operators must send their first report covering March 2021.